 And here’s the thing; taurine and caffeine do not play nicely.

 In fact, a study published in Pharmacology, Biochemistry and Behavior found that taurine actually opposes some of caffeine’s effects, concluding that when we take both ingredients together we increase the likelihood of headaches and decreased training performance.
 (29)

-You'd think that supplement manufactures would stay up to date on developments in the world of nutrition and sports supplementation.
+You’d think that manufacturers would stay up to date on developments in the world of nutrition and sports supplementation.